ThoriumGroup/viewerSync/README.rst

 viewers whenever you change one of those settings on either one.
 Those settings are selectable from a new 'Viewer Sync' tab in the Viewer settings.
-You can choose to sync channels, inputs, viewed input number, luts, input processes, color corrections, overlays, rois, and more.
+You can choose to sync channels, inputs, viewed input number, luts, input processes, color corrections, overlays, ROI, and more.

 To remove the synchronization from nodes, select the nodes you wish to remove synchronization from, and select 'Remove Viewer Sync'.
 If no nodes are